 computationally intensive portions of code beyond a general purpose CPU.

-The Tesla K20 has 6 GB of onboard memory.
+The NVIDIA K20 GPU has 6 GB of onboard memory.

 Intel Phi 5110P